openharmony/docs/en/application-dev/reference/apis/js-apis-data-dataSharePredicates.md

 equalTo(field: string, value: ValueType): DataSharePredicates

-Sets a **DataSharePredicates** object to search for the data that is equal to the specified value.
+Sets a **DataSharePredicates** object to match the data that is equal to the specified value.

 Currently, only the relational database (RDB) and key-value database (KVDB, schema) support this **DataSharePredicates** object.